 Physically speaking, there are a few types of tails in the dog world.
 As some dog breeds are expected to look a certain way, the way the tail is groomed is definitely part of the package.

-But as mentioned in the very beginning of this article, Doodles can look great with pretty much any tail grooming style.
+Doodles can look great with pretty much any tail grooming style.
+Here are some options.

 A flag tail consists of around 1-2 inches of very short or shaven hair at the base of the tail.
 After this little gap, the tail hair closest to the body is longest and then gradually tapers off toward the tip of the tail.
 Doodles look great with flag tails as they really accentuate their long, luscious locks.
-Here are some examples:
+Here is an example:

 If the cut you have in mind for your pup is very specific, be sure to bring in photos for the groomer.
 This is the best way to avoid any miscommunications.